FYGbsse/Shopify_Resource/README.md

 # Shopify_Resource
-This repo contains all the code documentation for developement.
-The code I have written for various stores.
+Aim of this repo is to share the code snippets to public that could be usefull for other developers.

+I have been working on Shopify for 3 years and I written code that was unique and one of its kind.
+Those took me weeks to write.
+There is not only code but also important resources to learn and my insight of how to do things as developer.

+I will keep posting new code snippets and tricks.